astronomer/docs/astro/configure-worker-queues.md

 :::cli

-If you prefer, you can also run the `astro deployment worker-queue update` command in the Astro CLI to update a worker queue.
+If you prefer, you can run the `astro deployment worker-queue update` command in the Astro CLI to update a worker queue.
 See the [CLI Command Reference](cli/astro-deployment-worker-queue-update.md).

 :::

 You can update worker queue configurations at any time.
-This does not include worker queue name, which cannot be changed.
+The worker queue name can't be changed.

-If you need to change the worker type of an existing worker queue, Astronomer recommends doing so only at times which are not critical to production pipelines.
-Astronomer also recommends waiting up to 5 minutes after changing worker type before pushing new code to your Deployment.
+If you need to change the worker type of an existing worker queue, Astronomer recommends making the change at a time when it will not affect production pipelines.
+After you've changed a worker type, Astronomer recommends waiting a minimum of five minutes before pushing new code to your Deployment.

 1. In the Cloud UI, select a Workspace and then select a Deployment.